The Ultimate Guide to Trading Card Grading

 Key Takeaways

-Grading companies look at things like centering, corners, edges, and the card's surface.
+Grading companies assess various aspects, including centering, corners, edges, and surface.

-Picking the right grading service matters, as each one has its own rules.
+Choosing the right grading service is crucial since each has its own grading criteria.

-Displaying your graded cards properly keeps them safe and shows them off well, adding to their value over time.
+Proper display of your graded cards not only keeps them safe but also increases their value over time.

 Understanding Trading Card Grading